blueoc-phucpham/notes/docs/tasks/note-1.md

 ### Description

 Design a base database schema to satisfy [user stories](../../README.md#user-stories) and act as a base for other task.
-Postgresql advantages should be consider when design tables, contraints...

 ### Objectives

-- A relational database schema (prefered in diagram, included in `docs/schemas`) and a postgres sql script to create schema

-- The schema shoud at least sastify Third Normal Form(3NF), any violation (denormalization) must be documented with a good reason.
+- The schema shoud at least sastify Third Normal Form(3NF)

+- Additional indexes should be consisdered for performance reason

+- Postgresql advantages should be consider when design tables, contraints...

 ### Dependencies